Table of Contents

 Priorat

-Priorat is well known because it holds rich, free-draining soil – and produces top premium grapes.
+Priorat is well known for its rich, free-draining soil and production of top–quality grapes.
 Annually, this region gets up to 3000 hours of sunlight and less than 15 inches of rain.
-Most of the vineyards are planted on extremely steep slopes with incredibly rocky soil.
+Most vineyards are planted on extremely steep slopes with incredibly rocky soil.
 Priorat is one of the most extreme wine regions in the world.

 Rioja

 Moving toward the central part of the country, some of the main varietals in this area are Maturana, Carignan, Grenache, and Macabeo.
-The significance of this region is the Cantabrian Mountains, that shelter the vineyards from cold temperatures and strong winds.
+This region is significant because the Cantabrian Mountains shelter the vineyards from cold temperatures and strong winds.

 This region’s soil is also rich in limestone, so the grapes have good drainage and are slightly sweeter.
 Wines from this area are famous for having firm tannins, exceptional fruitiness, and excellent aging potential.
 They are, however, mainly used in blending as the grapes from this region often have too much acidity and almost no aroma.